Climbing in the Tatras

 - Dieška’s Route (VII-) na Osterwa

-For those without technical climbing experience but with strong mountain ambitions, I can propose a guided ascent of Gerlach, climbing Mnich via the classic route, or assistance in completing the Great Crown of the Tatras.
+For those without climbing experience but with strong mountain motivation, I can offer a guided ascents of Gerlach, climbing Mnich via the classic route, or assistance in completing the Great Crown of the Tatras.

 Climbing in the Alps

-Having an international IFMGA certification, I also guide in the Alps.
+Having an international IFMGA certification, I also guide climbs throughout the Alps.

 - Chamonix Area